Best New Jersey LPN Programs - 2021

 The 44-week practical nursing certificate program at SCC is divided into four terms of 10 weeks each and a session of 4 weeks.
 The curriculum, consisting of 36 credits, is delivered through classroom lectures and simulated lab training.
 You will learn about primary nursing care, pharmacology, and other healthcare related subjects that will polish your nursing skills.
 You will also gain hands-on clinical experience at a variety of healthcare settings.
 After completing the course, you will be able to provide enriched and quality care to the patients.
 Also, you will be eligible to appear for the NCLEX-PN exam and obtain your practical nursing licensure.

-Counted among one of the well-known LPN schools in NJ, Cumberland County College is at the forefront of leading the change in nursing education.
+Counted among one of the well-known LPN schools in NJ, Rowan College South Jersey is at the forefront of leading the change in nursing education.
 The college makes use of modern technology to help students stay ahead and develop into well-rounded personalities.

 This one-year practical nursing course consists of 34 credits which are further divided into program credits (24 credits) and general education credits (10 credits).
 The course curriculum educates you on a range of nursing care aspects including surgical operations, health and nutrition, human anatomy, pharmacology, and psychology among others.
 During the training, you will receive theoretical knowledge in classrooms while for the practical experience; the college has arranged clinical sessions in a variety of healthcare settings including hospitals, nursing homes, and private clinics.
 To graduate, you are required to score at least “C” grade in every nursing subject.